stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/anaconda.md

 ## Why Anaconda should be avoided on Sherlock

-Anaconda is widely used in several scientific domain like data science, AI/ML, bioinformatics, and is often listed in some software documentation as the recommended (if not only) way to install it
+Anaconda is widely used in several scientific domain like data science, AI/ML, bio-informatics, and is often listed in some software documentation as the recommended (if not only) way to install it

 It is a useful solution for simplifying the management of Python and scientific